illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Out-of-state residents must ensure that the marriage will not be deemed illegal in their state

 Eligible parties may apply for marriage licenses from their respective county clerk.
+The marriage license is issued by the town or local civil authority where the marriage will occur.
 The marriage license application process may involve:

 • Visiting the County Clerk’s website to print the application form or getting one in person at the office